Isaac Newton and Arianism

 Types: Academic, Scientist, Government Official, Court Official It is a basic fact about Newton, which sets him off from most of the scientists of the age, that he stood fairly resolutely aside from the scramble for patronage.
 His personal estate, which always insured his survival, may be relevant here.

 Nevertheless, there were points at which he, like everyone else, needed patrons, and he had them.
 First, in Cambridge.
 Someone had to have stood behind the election, first to a scholarship and then to a fellowship in Trinity, of an unconnected student who ignored the established curriculum.
 He was not in fact wholly unconnected.
-Humphrey Babington, one of the Senior Fellows in Trinity, was the brother of the woman with whom Newton lodged while a student in grammar school in Grantham.
+Humphrey Babington, one of the Senior Fellows in Trinit, was the brother of the woman with whom Newton lodged while a student in grammar school in Grantham.
 Although this is not established beyond doubt, it appears probable that Babington stood behind Newton's appointments in Trinity.

 Although it is again not established beyond possible doubt, it appears virtually certain that Isaac Barrow arranged for Newton to succeed him as Lucasian Professor.
 And it is hightly likely that it was Barrow, who was then Master of Trinity, who arranged for the royal dispensation that freed Newton from the necessity of ordination in 1675 and made possible his continuation in Cambridge.
 Charles Montague, a veryk prominent member of the Whig junto, arranged Newton's appointment to the Mint in 1696, and later his knighthood.
 I am listing him as governmental official.